JoleneTiffanyG/course-work/hw-7/readme.md

 ### How To Make the Ball Change Direction

 Since the movement of the ball is constrained by the parameters of the canvas, it already changes direction when it hits the limit of the parameters.
 So to make the ball change direction I simply altered the variable for **ball.x** and changed it to equal the width of the window.
 That way when the animation begins, it's already at the right side of the canvas and begins moving immediately to the left, rather than to the right as the original sketch did.
+I also altered the variable for **ball.y** to 400 (the height of the canvas) to move the starting position to the bottom of the canvas.
+For this to work I also had to alter the variable for **ball.delta_y** (see further explanation below).

 ### How I Altered the Sketch

 The first thing I did was to change the background to a deep green and then to change the ball color to a random color generator resetting every frame.
 It made the overall image much more interesting as the velocity of the ball changed.
 I also changed the size of the ball just for my own personal preference.
 Once the image looked the way I liked, I started looking into changing the direction of the ball's movement.
+I ended up just figuring out the width of the canvas (since I din't use pre-defined variable **width** this wouldn't hold steady if the size of the canvas were to change, but it works for what I'm trying to do for now).
+I input the width into global variable **ball.x** so that when the animation starts it begins at the right side of the canvas and is moving left, rather than beginning at the left side and moving right, as the original code dictated.
+I also had to alter the variable for **ball.delta_y** because when I altered the variable for **ball.y** to 400 (the height of the canvas) to move the starting position to the opposite corner, it wanted to move downward and couldn't, so it wouldn't move without clicking.
+So by changing **ball.delta_y** from a 1 to a -1, I changed the vertical direction of movement, allowing the ball to start in the opposite corner and begin its bouncing from there and move in the opposite direction from the standpoint of both the x and y axis.